 Add bell peppers, and sauté for another 5–6 minutes, until onions are fully softened (add another splash of water if onions and peppers are sticking, and more if you need to deglaze the pan).

-In a food processor, combine 2 cups rice, hemp seeds, garlic, ketchup, tamari, mustard, oregano, thyme, sage, and salt and purée until fairly smooth, scraping down sides of bowl if needed.
+In a food processor, combine the sauteed onions and peppers with the 2 cups rice, hemp seeds, garlic, ketchup, tamari, mustard, oregano, thyme, sage, and salt and purée until fairly smooth, scraping down sides of bowl if needed.

 Transfer to a bowl and stir in remaining rice.